arialdomartini/arialdomartini.github.io/_posts/2023-08-10-property-testing-4.md

 Bob Martin's approach boils down to this iterative process:

-1. He starts from the extreme simplification of the requirement, recuced to the simplest possible, trivial, problem
+1. He starts from the most extreme simplification of the requirement, recuced to the simplest possible, trivial, problem
 2. He resolves the requirement with a minimal implementation, making sure the test is green
 3. He asks himself if the implementation is complete
-4. If is not, he extends the requirement, adding the next logical use-case, and he starts over from 2.
+4. If is not, he extends the requirement adding the next logical use-case, and he starts over from 2.

-Here's a summary of the steps he performs.
+Here's a summary of the steps he performs in the video.

 ### Step 1
 The simplest possible requirement is: the list of the prime factors of `1` is empty.

 Now, technically speaking, this is a mathematical nonsense: prime factorization is defined for numbers `n >= 2` (see [Prime Factorization - Wolfram Mathworld][prime-factorization-wolfram]), so Bob should have been started from `2`.
-But let's take it as good and let's keep following the original implementation.
+But let me ignore that.

 The test to be passed is: